 History concentrators may count only one degree-credit-eligible Summer School course toward the concentration.
 Concentrators should speak to their Director of Undergraduate Studies about any questions concerning concentration credit.

-PHYS S-1A and S-1B count for Harvard College degree credit and fulfill the requirements for medical school.
+When offered on campus, PHYS S-1A and S-1B count for Harvard College degree credit and fulfill the requirements for medical school.
 They do not count toward the Physics concentration.
 They may meet physics requirements in other concentrations; please consult with individual departments for more information.

 SPAN S-27 does not count toward a language citation.